SmilesOBrien/PS_GAM_Management/README.md

 HOW TO USE:

-1. Edit the variables for $ExcelDB, $Worksheet, and $Column as appropriate for your environment
+1. Edit the variables as appropriate for your environment
 2. Edit any of the Write-Host statements as appropriate for your environment, and the corresponding language in the script below

 NOTE: The environment this was written for uses the Asset ID field in Google Workspace.
 You may need to edit this script to work better in your environment off of a different descriptor.
 Any suggestions on making this more interoperable would be welcome.